openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

-  Having access to every repositories the app has access to is a problem when you install the `Pipelines-as-Code` application into an organization that has a mixed between public and private repositories where every users in the organization is not trusted to have access to the private repositores.
+  Having access to every repositories the app has access to is a problem when you install the `Pipelines-as-Code` application into an organization that has a mixed between public and private repositories where every users in the organization is not trusted to have access to the private repositories.
 Since the scoping of the token only allow the user do operations and access on the repository where the payload come from, it will not be able to access the private repos.